What Is Morning Sex?

 Emotional and Relational Risks

-- Conflicts Over Timing: Differences in morning energy or readiness can lead to misunderstandings.
+- Conflicts Over Timing: Differences in morning energy levels or readiness can cause misunderstanding.

-- Resentment or Avoidance: If morning sex feels rushed or inconvenient, it can produce stress rather than connection.
+- Resentment or Avoidance: If morning sex feels rushed or inconvenient, it can lead to stress rather than connection.

 Common Myths vs. Facts: Morning Sex Explained